Midwest Road Trips

 Cattlemen’s Steakhouse

-When you walk into Cattlemen’s Steakhouse, it’s hard not to imagine John Wayne sitting at a table.
+When you walk into Cattlemen’s Steakhouse, you can ‘t help but imagine John Wayne sitting at a table.
 It’s the kind of place.

 Since Oklahoma is cattle country, the go-to item is beef.
-Served for breakfast, lunch and dinner.
+It is served for breakfast, lunch, and dinner.
 Get a tender steak cooked to order in a variety of sizes.
-Sample the house-made rolls and even the salad dressings are a signature item.
+Sample the house-made rolls, and even the salad dressings are a signature item.

-Open for breakfast, where diners order steak and eggs, or pancakes and omelettes.
+It’s open for breakfast, where diners can order steak and eggs or pancakes and omelettes.
 And don’t forget a cup of coffee in the Cattelemen’s mug.

 Located at 1309 S. Agnew in the center of the historic stockyards of Oklahoma City.
 Open daily from 6 a.m. to 10 p.m. and 11 p.m. on Friday and Saturday.